baala3/android-java-projects/image-gallery/README.md

 ## 📌 What is this project?

 **Image Gallery** is a basic Android app that displays a grid-based collection of images.
 The app simulates a simple gallery where users can browse images and tap to view them in full screen.
-It's designed as a beginner project to practice working with `RecyclerView`, `GridLayoutManager`, `Intent`, and dynamic layouts in Kotlin.
+It's a beginner project to practice working with `RecyclerView`, `GridLayoutManager`, `Intent`, and dynamic layouts in Java.

-This project helps reinforce concepts like handling images in Android, creating responsive grid UIs, and navigating between screens with data.

 ---